Living in Brisbane

 Possible severe weather around the Brisbane area could include cyclones and some flooding.
 So be especially careful where you choose to settle.
-Brisbane Council has produced a flood areas map which you can download by specific area from Brisbane Council’s website.
+Brisbane Council has produced a flood areas map which you can view online on Brisbane Council’s website.

 The sprawling suburbs can be divided up into 5 areas as follows.

 - Inner Brisbane – Including City, Inner North, Inner South, Inner East and Inner West

 - Northern Suburbs – Including Moreton Bay Islands, Northern Suburbs, North Eastern Suburbs, North Western Suburbs, Outer North Eastern Suburbs and Outer Northern Suburbs